fbeneventi/examon-docs-mkd/docs/About.md

 # About

-ExaMon is a project by [DEI - Department of Electrical, Electronic, and Information Engineering "Guglielmo Marconi"](https://dei.unibo.it/en/index.html) of the University of Bologna.
+ExaMon is an open source framework developed by Francesco Beneventi at [DEI - Department of Electrical, Electronic, and Information Engineering "Guglielmo Marconi"](https://dei.unibo.it/en/index.html) of the University of Bologna under the supervision of Profs.
+Luca Benini, Andrea Bartolini and Andrea Borghesi and in collaboration with CINECA and E4.

-[TBD]